Anonymous-Animal/Memory-Tiles/LIBRARY.md

 If elementID is not in flip array, reveal the card and add to array If it is in flip array, return the image to default
 * **matchFound (array)**
-Iterate points, set object.active = false, and change opacity.
+Iterate points to current player, set object.active = false, and change opacity.

 ### Misc Sources
 * Generate Array of sequential numbers:  https://stackoverflow.com/questions/3895478/does-javascript-have-a-method-like-range-to-generate-an-array-based-on-suppl